Welcome to The Moorings Bed & Breakfast, Tarbert, Lochfyne, Argyll & Bute.

 Small Double/Luxury Single En-Suite - this room comprises of a small double bed with its own private shower room and toilet.
 Located at the rear of the cottage with a view of Tarbert Castle.

-Family Room/Twin Room En-Suite - this room comprises of a double bed and a single bed with its own private shower room and toilet.
+Deluxe Double En-Suite - this room comprises of a double bed with its own private shower room and toilet.
 Located at the front of the house this room is host of stunning views out onto the harbour entrance and across Lochfyne.

-Double En-Suite - this room comprises of a large luxury double bed and has its own private shower room and toilet.
+Double En-Suite - this room comprises of a double bed and has its own private shower room and toilet.
 Located at the rear of the cottage.

 Please note The Moorings is a small and cosy traditional stone-built fishermans cottage and as such has a campsile style interior (sloping ceilings) so if you require a bit of extra space perhaps this is not the place for you.